 We work with organizations all the time who are rolling a new learning technology.
 Whether it’s a custom app we developed as part of a blended learning curriculum or a series of games created with our Knowledge Guru platform, it is often our job to help our clients evangelize a new approach to learning within their organizations.
 Change isn’t easy for any of us.
 For large companies, it can be like trying to make a sharp left turn with an ocean liner.

 What sets successful learning technology implementations apart from the rest is usually not the new technology itself, though that should obviously be good and suitable for the target learner.
 The real difference-maker is implementation.

 Seven lessons from Successful Organizations

-Next month, I’m giving presenting a webinar through Training Magazine Network where we will discuss the approaches four different organizations used when introducing a serious game to their learners.
+In a webinar we gave through Training Magazine Network, we discussed the approaches four different organizations used when introducing a serious game to their learners.
 These organizations come from three very different industries (technology, health care and financial services) and the initiatives targeted very different functional areas (sales reps versus call center reps versus HR associates), yet their approaches to implementation were remarkably similar.
 Some of these organizations even won awards for their approaches.

 I looked for the commonalities shared between these four case studies and turned them into seven implementation tips that I think apply to many different learning technology implementations.

 If You Build It, Will They Come?